Leamsi9/ismaelvelasco.dev/clfmhzqop000509ld3a5p7yuc.md

 Because computing can be electricity-intensive, because it can be located anywhere, and because it can be increased or diminished at will, it can be a great "load resource" for such demand response mechanisms, and Bitcoin has been the pioneer in harnessing this opportunity at scale as described in the [previous post](https://ismaelvelasco.dev/bitcoin-environmental-impact) of this [greening blockchains series](https://ismaelvelasco.dev/series/greening-blockchains).

 I gave examples of grid participation schemes in Texas whereby Bitcoin miners are able to mine intensively (i.e. run intensive computing jobs) outside of peak times, and are paid by the tax-payer to stop mining/computing (and consuming electricity) when local grid demand is high.
-There are two types of such grid participation schemes around Bitcoin, reviewed in detail in \[a recent Masters' thesis\] (https://nordopen.nord.no/nord-xmlui/bitstream/handle/11250/2836156/Mellerud.pdf):
+There are two types of such grid participation schemes around Bitcoin, reviewed in detail in [a recent Masters' thesis](https://nordopen.nord.no/nord-xmlui/bitstream/handle/11250/2836156/Mellerud.pdf):

 * Bitcoin miners acting as "load resources" in conventional demand response programs, enabling them to participate in [day-ahead markets](https://www.next-kraftwerke.com/knowledge/day-ahead-trading-electricity).
 This helps with electricity demand, but does not guarantee that the energy mix powering Bitcoin mining is renewable.
 This is the larger share in the Texas experiment.